birdandhike.com logo

 This pleasant 0.8-mile loop trail runs on a nearly level wooden boardwalk along the lower reaches of Salt Creek and into the Death Valley Wilderness Area.
 Water from springs at the head of Salt Creek supports a lush saltmarsh meadow with pickleweed, saltgrass, pools, and running water, but no trees.
 The salty water provides habitat for an endemic fish, the Salt Creek Pupfish, which is found nowhere else.
 The vegetation provides food and cover for a variety of birds and other animals, and the birding can be quite good during migration because birds from miles around are attracted to the water.

-From the north end of the bridge, a trail runs up Salt Creek that can be followed all the way to Hwy 190 near the east side of the Stovepipe Sand Dunes.
+From the far end of the loop, a trail runs up Salt Creek that can be followed all the way to Hwy 190 near the east side of the Stovepipe Sand Dunes.

 Link to map.